-This report has been prepared in support of a Zoning By-law Amendment and Site Plan application on behalf of St. Mary's Coptic Orthodox Church for the properties located at 1 Canfield Road, 9 Canfield Road, 15 Parkmount Crescent, 17 Parkmount Crescent, and 13 Parkmount Crescent.
+This Planning Rationale has been prepared in support of a revised application for the Zoning By-law Amendment application on behalf of St. Mary's Coptic Orthodox Church for the properties located at 1 Canfield Road, 9 Canfield Road, 15 Parkmount Crescent, 17 Parkmount Crescent, and 13 Parkmount Crescent.